Dorothy Kilgallen: Legacy

-In 1960, Kilgallen was one of the initial 500 persons chosen to receive a star on the Hollywood Walk of Fame.
+In 1960, Kilgallen was one of the initial 500 people chosen to receive a star on the Hollywood Walk of Fame.

 The What's My Line? telecast on November 14, 1965, paid tribute to Kilgallen.
-Kitty Carlisle filled in for Kilgallen during the episode, and said on-camera that although she was occupying Kilgallen's seat, "no one could ever possibly take her place."
+Kitty Carlisle filled in for Kilgallen during the episode, and said on camera that although she was occupying Kilgallen's seat, "no one could ever possibly take her place."

 In a 1996 memoir, Kilgallen's colleague and friend Theo Wilson wrote that her work as a crime reporter was often overlooked during her lifetime and was forgotten after her death:

 "Part of being a good reporter is to be anonymous, to stay out of the story so that you can better watch and study and listen to the principals.
 She couldn't do that, mostly because people wouldn't let her.
 She'd walk into a trial and the prosecutor would ask for her autograph for his wife or the judge would send out greetings."

+In 2025, New York City dedicated the corner of East 68th Street and Park Avenue as "Dorothy Kilgallen Way."